Johannes Heesters: Nazi Germany

 Aged 31, Heesters permanently moved to Germany with his wife and daughters in 1935.
 His signature role was Count Danilo Danilovich in Franz Lehár's Die Lustige Witwe (The Merry Widow).
 His version of Count Danilo's entrance song, "Da geh' ich ins Maxim", was well known.
 During his time in Germany, he performed for Adolf Hitler and visited the Dachau concentration camp, which made him a controversial figure for many Dutch.
 Joseph Goebbels placed Heesters on the Gottbegnadeten list as an artist considered crucial to Nazi culture; he was the only non-German included.

 Heesters funded the German war machine by donating money to the weapons industry.
 This helped to make him a very controversial figure in the late 1970s.
-Heesters always denied these accusations despite reliable evidence.
+Heesters always denied these acts despite reliable evidence.

 He befriended several high-ranking Nazi-officials and SS-officers.
 Hitler is known to have been an avid admirer of his acting skills.

 At the same time, Heesters was idolized by the Swingboy subculture, who admired his pale face and combed long black hair and tried to copy his attire.
 His style contrasted that promoted by the Hitlerjugend.

 Heesters met Hitler several times, especially in the role of Count Danilo.
 Throughout the war, Heesters continued to perform for German soldiers in camps and barracks.
 According to German author Volker Kühn, Heesters performed for the SS at the Dachau concentration camp.
 Kühn cites as evidence the testimony of a Dachau inmate, Viktor Matejka, who worked for the SS and told Kühn he pulled the curtain when Heesters performed in 1941.
 According to German writer Jürgen Trimborn however, the interview with Matejka may not be reliable as it occurred some 50 years after the performance was said to have taken place.

 In December 2009, Heesters lost his libel suit against Kühn.
 While acknowledging having visited the camp, he denied having performed as entertainment for the SS troops.
 In its ruling, the German court did not find whether Kühn's allegations were true, but rather that too much time had passed for an accurate determination of fact to be made.